xinwrli/UDN/variant_filter/README.md

 ### variant based metrics:
 #### 1. keep only "PASS" variants, determined by the GATK variant quality score recalibration (VQSR)

-for non-GATK processed vcfs, keep "." or "num prev seen samples > 30"
+adhoc filter for non-GATK processed vcfs: keep "." or "num prev seen samples > 30"

 #### 2. as in ["hail"](https://hail.is/docs/stable/index.html) api